tier4/AWSIM/docs/Components/Environment/PointCloudMapper/index.md

 PCD file will be written when you stop your scene or all locations in the route are captured.

 ## Sample Scene
-`PointCloudMappingDemo.unity` is a sample scene for `PointCloudMapper` showcase.
+`PointCloudMapping.unity` is a sample scene for `PointCloudMapper` showcase.
 It requires setup of OSM data and 3D model map of the area according to the steps above.